A romantic mood pervades this elegant, Spanish Colonial-style hotel.

 The Lone Star State boasts a rich heritage, and for a memorable history lesson, we recommend Omni La Mansión del Rio.
 This historic building began as a private school in 1854 before eventually evolving into St. Mary's University law school.
 Then, in 1966, the blackboards were traded in for beds, and the property became one of the most elegant hotels along the River Walk.

-The refined atmosphere is a welcome respite from the riverside bustle.
-Today visitors are greeted by a lobby filled with Spanish and Mexican antiques.
-Although the building's collegiate days are over, they are recalled in El Colegio, a throwback to an old Texas speakeasy in what was once the university library.
-House restaurants include the fine dining venue, Las Canarias, serving New American cuisine, and Ostra, offering a sustainable seafood menu and oyster bar.
-Morsels provides a more casual setting for coffee, beverages, pastries, snacks and sandwiches, and room service is also available.
+The refined atmosphere is a welcome retreat from the riverside action.
+Guests are greeted by a lobby filled with Spanish and Mexican antiques, and although the building's collegiate days are over, they are recalled in El Colegio, a throwback to an old Texas speakeasy in what was once the university library.
+House restaurants include the fine dining venue, Las Canarias, serving artisan American cuisine, and Ostra, offering a sustainable seafood menu and oyster bar.
+Morsel's provides a more casual setting for coffee, beverages, pastries, snacks and sandwiches.
+Room service is also available.